Princeton-HCI/cos-atproto-pds/bluesky-pds/README.md

 The files included are:

-- `debug.py` — for basic database and connectivity checks
 - `ingest.py` — ATProto firehose ingestion (posts)
+- `prune.py` — weekly pruning of oldest posts (deletes 3M every 7 days)
 - `identify.py` — author discovery and profile aggregation
 - `embed_posts.py` — generates embeddings for posts
 - `embed_authors.py` — generates embeddings for authors
-- `prune.py` — weekly pruning of oldest posts (deletes 3M every 7 days)
 - `api.py` — FastAPI-powered search and vector query API

 It is **no longer imperative** to run these scripts manually for normal operation, as they are typically managed via the provided shell scripts.